apl71/Tiny-Tools/README.md

 `$python passwd_gen.py -h`
 - Specify the length of password:
 `$python passwd_gen.py -l {length}`
 `length` should be an positive integer.
+The default value is 12.
 - Describe the password:
 `$python passwd_gen.py -s {description}`
 This will append a record like: {description}: {password} in file.